-I recommend to stay at Flagbeach´s surf camp ´Sol y Mar´, book here with booking.com Or, you can click here if you prefer to book through Agoda.
+I recommend staying at Flagbeach´s surf camp ´Sol y Mar´, book here with booking.com Or, you can click here if you prefer to book through Agoda.
 (I receive a small commission on your purchase through this link).
 This has become my ´home sweet home´ away from travelling!
-For me, it´s one of the best hostels I have ever stayed in during all my travels around the world.
-It´s a budget accommodation, super clean and with a amazingly good vibe.
-There are many single travellers from all ages and because you share the included breakfast together at a big table, you get to know each other pretty soon.
+For me, it’s one of the best hostels I have ever stayed in during all my travels around the world.
+It´s budget accommodation, super clean, and with an amazingly good vibe.
+There are many single travellers of all ages and because you share the included breakfast together at a big table, you get to know each other pretty soon.
 Most of the guests are surfers, so it´s normally quiet during the daytime but in the evening you make many new friends!
 You can cook or join other guests for dinner, most of the time there´s one group going out together.
 I have never seen a place with so many repeating customers so I think that says enough.
-Additionally, they are located in the old part of town, which means that you are within walking distance to bars, restaurants, the harbour and small beaches.
+Additionally, they are located in the old part of town, which means that you are within walking distance of bars, restaurants, the harbour, and small beaches.

-If you´re looking for a more private or luxury type of accommodation, click here for an overview of all accommodations in Corralejo.
-There are many different types of accommodation including private appartments, hotels and more.
-Furthermore, Corralejo is full of surf camps and hostel style accommodations.
+There are many different types of accommodation including private apartments, hotels, and more.
+Furthermore, Corralejo is full of surf camps and hostel-style accommodations.

-I do recommend to book your stay in Corralejo in advance.
-Sometimes places are fully booked or you end up with another type of accommodation then you were looking for ie with a more expensive place or a shared room while you wanted to have a private room.
+I do recommend booking your stay in Corralejo in advance.
+Sometimes places are fully booked or you end up with another type of accommodation than you were looking for ie with a more expensive place or a shared room while you wanted to have a private room.
 Also, it saves you from wasting many precious hours in Corralejo searching for a place whilst carrying your luggage around.

-If you use booking.com, you´ll get the same price as when you book directly by your accommodation.
+If you use booking.com, you´ll get the same price as when you book directly with your accommodation.
 Almost all accommodations in Corralejo are now listed on booking.com so make sure to book your preferred accommodation in time.
 Many times you can cancel free of charge within a reasonable time.
 Similar conditions apply to Agoda, which also offers a low-price guarantee.
 With both companies, I receive a small commission on your purchase through the links.

 Last but not least, foooood!
 After your active day around Corralejo, whether you have been surfing or not, you will be hungry!
 I have now written a post about the evening life and my favourite places to eat in Corralejo, please click here

-I am vegetarian and a budget traveller looking for places of the beaten track, so my choice might differ from other people.
+I am a vegetarian and a budget traveller looking for places off the beaten track, so my choice might differ from other people’s.
 However, in my experience, most recommendations in the post got appreciated very well by other people or tourists.
 I recommend vegetarian as well as a non-vegetarian choice.
 For more information about my style of travel, please click here.